wbh431/experiment-four/README.md

   Using multithreading technology to solve the "producer consumer" problem.
 # Experimental procedure
-  (1) Master pipeline communication programming technology
+   1. Master pipeline communication programming technology

-  Write programs to create, read/write and close the pipeline, and realize the data exchange between the parent and child processes through the pipeline
+  (1)  Write programs to create, read/write and close the pipeline, and realize the data exchange between the parent and child processes through the pipeline

+  (2)  Understand the use of standard flow pipes

+  (3)  Write programs to implement the functionality of named pipes

+  2. Master shared memory communication programming technology

+  (1) Programming to realize the exchange of data between two processes by sharing memory, mainly using functions such as  shget(), shmat(), shmdt() and shmctl()

+  3. Master multi-threaded programming technology

+  4. Using multithreading technology to solve the "producer consumer" problem

+  (1) The program reads five letters per person, prints once, clears the cache, and loops until Y.